benediktwerner/lichess-docker/README.md

 # Lichess Docker Container

+> [!CAUTION]
+> This repository is not being updated anymore.
+Use the [official Docker setup](https://github.com/lichess-org/lila-docker) instead.
+Or use the [Gitpod setup](https://github.com/lichess-org/lila-gitpod) for an even simpler start.

 Docker setup for Lichess development.
-Based on [BrandonE's original Lichess Docker setup](https://github.com/BrandonE/lichocker) (since that one doesn't work anymore).
+Based on [BrandonE's original Lichess Docker setup](https://github.com/BrandonE/lichocker).

 ## Usage